-Whether you’ve just been given your first debit card or you’ve been using one for a couple of years now, we’ve got some tips to help you avoid extra fees, keep your money safe, and stay on top of how much you’re spending – so you’ve always got enough in the bank when you want to use your card.
+Whether you’ve just gotten your first debit card or you’ve been using one for a couple of years now, we’ve got some tips to help you avoid extra fees, keep your money safe, and stay on top of how much you’re spending.

 Use RBC ATMs